Geometry of the Gromov product : Geometry at infinity of Teichm\"uller space: Rigidity of asymptotically conservative mappings

-\begin{proof} We first suppose that $S$ is not a torus with two holes.
+\begin{proof} The case where $S$ is a torus with two holes follows from the fact that the Teichm\"uller space of $S$ is isometric to the Teichm\"uller space of a sphere with five holes.
+Hence, we may suppose that $S$ is not a torus with two holes.

 Take $f_\omega$ as in Proposition \ref{prop:rigidity_2}.
-Since $f_\omega$ is a homeomorphism of $S$, $f_\omega$ induces an isometry $\xi_\omega$ on $\teich$.
+Since $f_\omega$ is a homeomorphism of $S$, $f_\omega$ induces an isometry $\xi_\omega$ on $\teich(S)$.
 When $S$ is a closed surface of genus $2$, there is an ambiguity of the choice of $f_\omega$ which is caused by the hyperelliptic involution.
 However, the isometry $\xi_\omega$ is independent of the choice.